I Feel Guilty When I Say No - featured image

 At work, you become the buffer—absorbing pressure that isn’t yours.

-In family, you inherit roles you never chose, scripted by guilt and obligation.
+In family, you inherit roles you never chose.

 In friendships, you silence your truth to avoid seeming selfish, difficult, or uncaring.